 I’m sure you have many pictures and videos of your child to see when they’re older.
 Yet there is something truly special when your child can see themselves through your eyes.
 This is the real gift you are passing on to your child and why it is so wonderful to capture your family memories this way.

 I had completely forgotten about “Greenland” until I read what I wrote several years later.
 I couldn’t believe that I had forgotten because it was something that we loved doing and did often.
 Little things like this are how we build our connections with our children and reflecting back on these times together strengthens our family bond.

 What about you?
 How do you capture your children’s memories?
 Please share in the comment field below as I would love to hear from you.

 If you had all the time in the world, is there something that you would like to accomplish?
 Maybe take some cooking classes or photography lessons?
 Get in better shape?
 Create lasting traditions and have more quality time with your family?
-Are you so exhausted by everything that you have to do that you can’t even imagine what you would like to do?
 If so, I encourage you to start dreaming and grab the free downloads from my resource library.
 Get back your time and stay focused on your goals each day.
 Get access to my FREE resource library here.